ckeditor/ckeditor5/docs/features/toolbar.md

 ## Adding a custom button

-Refer to the {@link framework/creating-simple-plugin-timestamp Creating a simple plugin} guide to learn how to build your own plugin, register its button and add it to the toolbar configuration.
+Refer to the {@link tutorials/crash-course/editor step-by-step tutorial} to learn how to build a custom plugin, register its button, and add it to the toolbar configuration.

 ## Block toolbar

-The {@link features/blocktoolbar BlockToolbar} feature provides an additional configurable toolbar on the left-hand side of the content area, useful when the main toolbar is not accessible (e.g. in certain {@link installation/getting-started/predefined-builds#balloon-block-editor balloon block editor} scenarios).
+The {@link features/blocktoolbar BlockToolbar} feature provides an additional configurable toolbar on the left-hand side of the content area.
+It is useful when the main toolbar is not accessible (for example, in certain {@link installation/getting-started/predefined-builds#balloon-block-editor balloon block editor} scenarios).

 ## Contribute

-The source code of the feature is available on GitHub in [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-ui](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-ui).
+The source code of the feature is available on GitHub at [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-ui](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-ui).